Bird Watching Binocular Care - How To Clean & Protect Your Binoculars

 following these suggestions.

-- Thoroughly wipe dirt off metal parts and brush all lenses
+Thoroughly wipe dirt off metal parts and brush all lenses with a

-with a wad of lens cleaning tissue or a soft camel-hair brush to dislodge
+wad of lens cleaning tissue or a soft camel-hair brush to dislodge particles

-particles of sand and grit.
-Unless these are removed, you could easily scratch
+of sand and grit.
+Unless these are removed, you could easily scratch the lens

-the lens and its coating during the cleaning process.
-Hold binoculars upside
+and its coating during the cleaning process.
+Hold binoculars upside down so

 four layers thick.
 This prevents oil from your fingers soaking through the